solislemuslab/soil-microbiome-nn/python-code/readme.md

 #  Python code
 This .md file provides brief explanations to the Python code in this repository, as well as a short tutorial on reproducing the experiement results.
-The python codes mainly focus on feature selections, comparison to random, Random Forest models, and result visualization.
+The python code mainly focus on feature selections, comparison to random, Random Forest models, and result visualization.
 ## Setup
 ### Import the python environment
 import the conda environment named soil_env2.yaml, which used by the project.